EQUATE Group Earns International Recognition with EcoVadis Silver Medal for ESG Excellence

 Date

-(MENAFN- Mojo PR) KUWAIT, December 18, 2024 – EQUATE Group, a global leader in petrochemicals and the world’s top supplier of Ethylene Glycol, has successfully completed its first EcoVadis Sustainability Assessment, earning Silver Medal certification.
+(MENAFNEditorial) KUWAIT, December 20, 2024 – EQUATE Group, a global leader in petrochemicals and the world’s top supplier of Ethylene Glycol, has successfully completed its first EcoVadis Sustainability Assessment, earning Silver Medal certification.
 This international recognition positions EQUATE in the top 15% of more than 130,000 companies evaluated across 220+ industries and 180+ countries by EcoVadis, whose ratings serve as the global benchmark for sustainability performance and form the foundation of sustainable procurement programs for over 1,200 global organizations.

 The EcoVadis assessment evaluates companies through a comprehensive methodology aligned with international standards including the Global Reporting Initiative (GRI), UN Global Compact, and ISO 26000.
 The evaluation spans four key areas: Environment, Labor and Human Rights, Ethics, and Sustainable Procurement, providing a thorough assessment of corporate sustainability practices.
 This accomplishment demonstrates the effectiveness of EQUATE's environmental management systems and sustainable operations across its global facilities.